OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 ---
 title: 'Office Scripts file storage and ownership'
-description: 'Information about how Office Scripts are stored in Microsoft OneDrive and transferred between owners.' ms.date: 05/10/2021
+description: 'Information about how Office Scripts are stored in Microsoft OneDrive and transferred between owners.' ms.date: 05/17/2021
 localization_priority: Normal
 ---

 # Office Scripts file storage and ownership

 Office Scripts are stored as **.osts** files in your Microsoft OneDrive.
 They are stored separately from a workbook.
-To give others access, share the script with an Excel workbook.
+To give others access, [share the script with an Excel workbook](excel.md#sharing-scripts).
 This means you're linking the script with the file, not attaching it.
 Whoever has access to the Excel file will also be able to view, run, or make a copy of the script.

 Unless you share your scripts, no one else can access them.
 Your OneDrive settings control the shared access and permissions for all script **.osts** files, independent of any Excel settings.
 Scripts can't be linked from a local disk or custom cloud locations.
 Office Scripts only recognizes and runs a script if it's in your OneDrive folder or shared with the workbook.